derrynj/privategooglecalendars/readme.txt

 4. See the Help tab in the settings screen for information about setting up the OAuth2 access and using the shortcode and/or widget.

 == Frequently Asked Questions ==

+= Important notes for users who upgraded to 20200902 and experience differences =

+The 20200902 update makes it possible to display private and public Google calendars at the same time in the same widget, shortcode or Gutenberg block.
+This update makes the plugin also more secure.
+Though tested thoroughly it can be possible you experience a difference.
+Here are some possible differences and ways to solve them.

+* Public calendar isn't showing anymore: this can happen when you display a calendar that you also have added to your Google account but didn't select in the plugin settings page.
+The solution is either remove the calendar from your Google account or select it in the settings.

 = How can I override the calendar look? =